 The album ends with “Swing Low, Swingin’ Chariot”, a song taken from the old spiritual.
 Not anything spectacular, but still a catchy tune and gives a nice ending to this disc.

 Overall, this was another quality release for Roger Miller at the height of his popularity.
 The album showcases his abilities to handle both the serious and silly, as both a singer and a songwriter.
 A classic LP well worth searching the bins for.
-I give a 4.5 out of 5.

 About Thy Author